Are There Chemicals in Mattresses?

-Essentia make foam, so we’re privy to a lot of what goes into foam mattress.
+Essentia makes foam, so we’re privy to a lot of what goes into foam mattress.
 The good, the bad and the ugly.

 All foams, natural or synthetic, have chemical contents.
 That's just the reality of foam.

-You want to reduce the amount of VOC’s you're exposed to.
-We test our products for VOC's because of this.
+Your goal is to reduce the amount of chemicals and VOC’s you're exposed to.
+This is why test our products for VOC's.

-Fire retardants in mattresses, couches and pajamas explains Senator Durbain.
+Fire retardants in mattresses, couches and kids pajamas explains Senator Durbain.